Code-Institute-Submissions/Surf_Matters/README.md

 #### Product model

-The product model holds all the information relating to products sold in the store, it has two froeign keys, those being category and subcategory, and is also a Foreign Key to the OrderLineItem model.
+The product model holds all the information relating to products sold in the store, it has two foreign keys, those being category and subcategory, and is also a foreign key to the OrderLineItem model.

 | Field       | Type                |
 |-------------|---------------------|